 Our Organic Matcha Power® is grown on a small family farm at the base of Mt.
 Fuji.
 These folks have been stewards of the land for many generations and are highly skilled at the art of matcha.
 We feel privileged to be the only US company with access to this high-grade matcha that is considered “ceremonial-grade.”

 In contrast, regular green tea is basically fermented, dried tea leaves that you steep in hot water and then discard (versus ingesting the whole leaf).
 The flavor and experience of genuine matcha is quite different, but so are the health benefits.
 Based on antioxidant value, you would need 10-15 cups of regular green tea to equal one cup of matcha green tea!

-The nutrients in matcha are linked to cell protection, healthy heart function, healthy cholesterol and blood sugar balance, memory support, and healthy weight management.
-Many of these superb benefits are likely due to one of matcha’s star players, an antioxidant gem in the catechin family called Epigallocatechin Gallate (EGCG).
+The nutrients in matcha have been shown to support cell protection, healthy heart function, help maintain balanced levels of cholesterol and blood sugar, support memory support, and promote a healthy weight.
+Many of these superb benefits are attributed to one of matcha's star players, an antioxidant gem in the catechin family called Epigallocatechin Gallate (EGCG).

 FOCUSED & CALM ALERTNESS

 And then there’s the famed “focused state of calm awareness” that makes it a nice choice for those looking for the effects of caffeine without all the jitters.
 Along with its modest amounts of natural caffeine, matcha contains a compound called L-theanine that is capable of inducing alpha wave activity in our brains.
 This is the brainwave beneficially associated with relaxation and stress relief.
 The result is a balanced synergy of the yin (L-theanine) & yang (caffeine) that helps with concentration, focus and overall productivity.

 So to sum it up, matcha gives you all this and more!

 - Provides a balanced, natural, “soft” energy lift for 4+ hours

 - Supports a state of calm awareness and alertness